galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 Bring up the ecosystem by using the <a href=https://github.com/galasa-dev/kubernetes-operator/examples/basic.yaml target="_blank">basic.yaml</a> sample that is provided with Galasa.

 1. Set the ```externalhostname``` value in the sample to the IP address or hostname of your Kubernetes cluster.
 The Kubernetes Operator needs this information to configure the Galasa Ecosystem to self-register services.

 2. Update any other default configurations that are required for the sample to work with your cluster and ensure that the Galasa version number in the sample is the latest version number.
 Take a look at the <a href=https://github.com/galasa-dev/kubernetes-operator/examples/basic.yaml target="_blank"> ecosystem_with_overrides.yaml</a> sample for some examples of attributes that can be edited.

 3. Install the *basic.yaml* sample by running the following command:
 ```
 kubectl apply -f basic.yaml
 ```
-The installation takes a few minutes.<br>
+The installation takes a few minutes.

 4. Check the status by running the following command:
 ```
 kubectl get galasaecosystem